henryjw/port-scanner-app/README.md

 ## Known Issues
 - App shows an error alert when after trying to terminate a WSL process even after successfully terminating the process.
   If you click the SCAN button and the process disappears from the list, then it was terminated.
+- Processes running within WSL v1 will not show up